OrdinaryMagician/undeath_m/README.md

 The body of the undying requires blood to heal itself, blood brimming with iron and essential nutrients.
 A lack of these causes the body's healing abilities to wane, and with time, would drive the individual into a maddening thirst for blood if not treated.

-Of course, you can keep yourself healthy by eating and drinking when needed, but there are also other methods by which you can enrich your blood, one of them being the valuable, but rare **Akashna Extract**: A nutritious beverage concocted with the fresh blood of a healthy **Akashna**.
+You can keep yourself healthy by eating and drinking when needed, but there are also other methods by which you can enrich your blood, one of them being the valuable, but rare **Akashna Extract**: A nutritious beverage concocted with the fresh blood of a healthy **Akashna**.
 Do note however that the very thick stench of blood may attract unwanted attention when opened.

 Thinning of the blood, if untreated, will eventually result in the inability to regenerate, meaning you will no longer be able to fight, and your body will remain dead.
 In this case, not all is truly lost, as your immortal soul can force the body to scatter, allowing it to reform in a safer place and giving a chance for your companions to tend to your health.

+Of course, very lethal damage to your body such as, for example, being crushed to a pulp or exploding into pieces, will prevent you from regenerating, so that's also something else to watch out for.

 ### The Hub

 Your missions will take you all around various locales within Hell, but there will always be a hub where you can take a break, have a chat with your comrades, trade goods, have lunch, enjoy a bath together, get some sleep...

 While this safe haven may seem a bit small with just you and your squad around, do keep in mind that sometimes certain individuals you encounter throughout your adventures may stop by for a visit.
 Some might even stay and help around, set up shop, and so on.
 Despite the current forces in power, it's not like the civilian population rejects your kind.

+So, what's this again about bathing?
+Well, it is an **Anarukon** tradition for warriors to enjoy a warm bath both before and after a great battle.
+Doing so before relieves stress and raises the spirits so you're ready for anything, and doing so afterwards is simply a good way to wash off the blood of your enemies, as well as relaxing after such arduous work.

+And what about sleep?
+Well, you may find that over time, your performance might start to decrease.
+This is a sign of exhaustion, and while it can be mildly alleviated through resting, there will be a point where you actually do need to catch some Zs.
+Sleeping brings you back to peak performance, although the large jump in time has its consequences, as previously cleared areas will be repopulated *(but that just means you get more stuff to kill, right?)*.

 ### Missions